Introduction to Investing In Startups

 - Individual Retirement Account (IRA): It can be complex but possible to structure a startup investment using an IRA, which can have significant tax benefits.

-4. Monitoring the deal until exit
+4. Monitoring the investment deal until exit

 Startup investments are not “set-and-forget”.
 Investing your funds in a startup means taking responsibility, following the company for updates and keeping track of what they are doing with your money.